So you’re wondering how to become an affiliate marketer.

 But there are definitely no guarantees.

-For lots of people, affiliate marketing is nothing more than a side hustle — a nice way to bring in a couple hundred dollars a month on top of their regular salary.
+For many people, affiliate marketing is nothing more than a side hustle — a nice way to bring in a couple of hundred dollars a month on top of their regular salary.

 Others never see any return at all on their affiliate marketing efforts.